Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 • Microphone (so that I can also use them on calls); and

-• Fit my ears while I run (they come with 8 different-sized covers, ensuring a snug fit).
+• Fit my ears while I run (they come with four different-sized covers, ensuring a snug fit).

-In our first year of full-time travel we carried a strong yet ultra-light flashlight.
-We sold it as we didn’t use it (often enough), only to realise that we actually did need a (hands-free) light (on multi-day hikes, in dimly lit caves, etc).
-Thus, each of us is now travelling with a Nitecore NU25 400L Headlamp.
+In our first year of full-time travel, we carried a strong yet ultra-light flashlight.
+We sold it as we didn’t use it (often enough), only to realise that we did need a (hands-free) light (on multi-day hikes, in dimly lit caves, etc).
+Thus, we are now travelling with a Nitecore NU25 400L Headlamp each.

 • Nitecore NU25 Headlamp